 Notorious big hitter Jon Isner holds the record for the fastest ever serve in a Davis Cup match.
-The American recorded a speed of 253 km/h (157.2 mph) in his victory over Bernard Tomic.
+The American recorded a speed of 253 km/h (157.2 mph) in his victory over Bernard Tomic – the third fastest men’s serve.
 This is also the fastest serve to be formally recognised by the Association of Tennis Professionals.

 Fastest servers in women’s tennis

 The fastest serve ever in a Women’s Grand Slam match was delivered in the 2007 US Open by Venus Williams.
-The American fired a 207.6 km/h (129.0 mph) towards Hungarian Kira Nagy in their first-round match.
-She also holds the record for the fastest serve in the French Open and Wimbledon.
+The American fired a 207.6 km/h (129 mph) towards Hungarian Kira Nagy in their first-round match.
 Her best ever serve was just 0.7 mph faster than her sister Serena’s most rapid effort, which was struck in the 2013 Australian Open.

 Not far behind Serena is Julia Görges, who has the fastest women’s serve at the French Open, recording a blast of 203 km/h (126.1 mph) at the 2012 edition.